nickwanninger/alaska/runtime/README.md

 This directory contains the source code for the Alaska runtime system.
 Logically, it is broken down into two components: the `core` and the `rt`.
+The `core` of the runtime provides the majority of the functionality of the alaska runtime, while the `rt` part provides the glue between the compiled application and the more abstract C++ classes in the core.

+This README mostly acts as a bit of a design doc where I can list out broad ideas in the runtime for future reference, as well as a bit of a notebook for brain dumps as I come up with ideas.
+It will likely be out of date at some point...

 ## The Core Runtime